Using the Checklist and Audited Checklist Artifacts

 Create a Checklist element

-You create an empty Checklist element by dragging the 'Checklist' icon onto a diagram from the 'Artifacts' page of the Diagram Toolbox.
-The 'Artifacts' page is always present, at the bottom of every Toolbox.
+You create an empty Checklist element by dragging the 'Checklist' icon onto a diagram from the 'Governance' page of the Diagram Toolbox.
+The 'Governance' page is always present, at the bottom of every Toolbox.

-You can also create a ready-to-use Requirements Checklist with appropriate items already in place, by selecting the 'Requirements Checklist' icon from the 'Extended Requirements' page of the Diagram Toolbox (click on the More tools button and select 'Requirements').
+You can also create a ready-to-use Requirements Checklist with appropriate items already in place, by selecting the 'Requirements Checklist' icon from the 'Extended Requirements' page of the Diagram Toolbox (select one of the search facilities in the Toolbox header and specify 'Requirements').

 Set up a Checklist